Cookie preferences

 1. Initially the Award was run in only one county in Kenya.
 The Awards has now expanded allowing learners from primary and secondary schools across the country to participate leaving no learner behind.

-2. The Award is intentional about learners living with disability and has included a separate entry category and assessment for special need learners.
-This was made possible by having special need learner experts and curriculum developers in the Technical Working group to ensure inclusively and diversity in the competition.
+2. The Award is intentional about learners living with disability and has included a dedicated entry category and assessment for special need learners.
+This was made possible by having special need learner experts and curriculum developers in the Technical Working Group to ensure inclusively and diversity in the competition.

-3. Currently, the competition is offered in English and Swahili.
+3. Currently, the competition is offered in English, Swahili, Sign Language and Braille.
 Swahili is Kenya's national language allowing for language Inclusivity and promoting cultural expression in environmental conservation.
 In future editions there will be a consideration for incorporating local languages to allow for intergenerational learning and indigenous knowledge in climate action.

-4. Currently the artistic classification in the awards is art (painting and drawing), essay writing (English & Swahili) and spoken word.
-In this year's edition, there will be other forms of creative expression included such as recycled art, poetry and music
+4. Currently the artistic classification in the awards is art (painting and drawing), essay writing (English & Swahili) and Poetry (solo, choral and spoken word).
+In future editions, there will be other forms of creative expression such as recycled art, photography, music and drama.

 To integrate a national and annual environment and climate action award such as the First Lady’s Mazingira Awards (FLAMA) into your country or school;